 - 4 teaspoon Lemongrass Powder

 - 8 Chicken Thighs (approximately 2 ½-3 pounds), bone in and skin on

 - 1 batch Thai-Style Dipping Sauce

 Instructions for the Grilled Thai-Style Chicken Thighs:

-- In a large bowl, mix together the garlic, jalapenos, ginger, safflower oil, kosher salt, black pepper and lemongrass powder.
+In a gallon zipper top plastic bag or large bowl, mix together the garlic, jalapenos, ginger, safflower oil, kosher salt, black pepper and lemongrass powder.

 Place chicken thighs, skin side down on heated grill for two minutes to sear them.

 Turn off half of the grill and move thighs to this side, skin side up, for indirect cooking.

 Close the grill and cook until the internal temperature of the chicken thighs reaches 165 degrees.
 The thighs do not need to be flipped during cooking.

 For smaller chicken thighs approximately 25-30 minutes, larger thighs can take 45-50 minutes.
 Juices should run clear and there should be no pink but the flesh will be moist and juicy.